antonhornquist/grrr-rb/README.md

 ## Implementation

-This is a Ruby port of my SuperCollider library Grrr-sc initially created to explore commonalities of the SuperCollider SCLang and Ruby programming languages.
+This is a Ruby port of my SuperCollider library [Grrr-sc](http://github.com/antonhornquist/rsclass-rb).

+The SuperCollider and Ruby classes are generated using the [rsclass-rb](http://github.com/antonhornquist/rsclass-rb) class generator based on meta data defined in the [grrr-meta-rb](http://github.com/antonhornquist/grrr-meta-rb) repository.

-For low latency real-time performances one should probably use SuperCollider and Grrr-sc.
+For low latency real-time Grid controller performance working with Grrr-sc and SuperCollider is recommended.

 If you intend to use this library beware of the monkey patching in file lib/scext.rb containing a collection of SuperCollider extensions ported to Ruby.

-The SuperCollider and Ruby classes are generated using the [rsclass-rb](http://github.com/antonhornquist/rsclass-rb) class generator based on meta data defined in the [grrr-meta-rb](http://github.com/antonhornquist/grrr-meta-rb) repository.

 ## Classes